Graph Variate Neural Networks: Appendix

 \subsection{Experimental Details: Traffic Forecasting (METR--LA \& PEMS--BAY)}

 We use a sliding window of \(T{=}6\) (30\,min) to forecast \(H\in\{3,6,12\}\) steps (15/30/60\,min).
 Data are split chronologically: \(80\%\) train\(+\)val and \(20\%\) test; within the first \(80\%\) we take \(80\%\) train and \(20\%\) validation.
 Inputs are z-scored \emph{per sample across channels}.
 Dynamic adjacencies are renormalized slice-wise as \(D^{-\frac12}(A{+}I)D^{-\frac12}\).
 We train with Adam and MSE loss for 200 epochs, select the best validation checkpoint, and evaluate on test.
 Runs use three seeds \(\{124,14,124235\}\).
+All models use 2 convolution layers with the GVNN having the LDE as the first layer and IC as second.
+The transformer and LSTM models also use 2 layers with the transformer only consisting of one attention head.

 \paragraph{Graph construction (used by all graph-based models).} We build a static channel similarity matrix \(W_C\in\mathbb{R}^{C\times C}\) from channelwise Pearson correlations over the full training set .
 Models that mark \(W_C\) as \emph{trainable} initialize from this correlation and update it end-to-end; otherwise \(W_C\) is fixed.
 All dynamic operators \(\Omega(t)\) are fused with \(W_C\) by Hadamard product and renormalized slice-wise.